ptitSeb/gl4es/USAGE.md

 Usage
 ----

 There are many environnement variable to control gl4es behavour.
-All are numeric, except LIBGL_VERSION that take a string, and LIBGL_FBO taht takes a 2d size (WxH).
+All are numeric, except LIBGL_VERSION that take a string, LIBGL_FBO that takes a 2d size (WxH), and both LIBGL_EGL and LIBGL_GLES that take path/filename.
 You can also change many of this variable at runtime using the `glHint(...)` function.
 See [gl4eshint.h](include/gl4eshint.h) for the list of #define to use in this function.

 ##### LIBGL_FB